KarlMeierMattern/component-library/README.md

 🙋‍♂️ Welcome to my component library!!

-This is a repo of my favourite components -> ones I've built, ones I've found, and ones I've repurposed.
+This is a repo of my favourite components:

+- Ones I've built;
+- Ones I've found; and
+- Ones I've repurposed.